artcom/ansible-role-win-node-app/README.md

 # Node App
 Ansible role to clone a Node app and install its dependencies on a Windows 10 machine.

+## Description
+This role will clone a node app from a git repository over https, install Node and the Node app dependencies.
+Credentials can be passed to the role to install from a private repository.
+Optionally Node gyp dependencies will be installed.

 ## Requirements
 This role requires a reboot handler.